EmperorsChildren/react-native-map-cluster/README.md

   // render map
   public render() {

-      const {animatedMarkers, region, onRegionChanged} = this.props;
+      // here is the property that the HoC injects. const {animatedMarkers, region, onRegionChanged} = this.props;

       return (
         <MapView

           // recreate cluster when the region changes onRegionChangeComplete={onRegionChanged}

           initialRegion={region}
           style={styles.map}>

+          // render markers
           {animatedMarkers.map(this.renderMarker)}

         </MapView>
       );
     }